Visit Wilderness

 (No official title, designates Fish and Wildlife Service wildernesses) - Public Law 91-504 (10/23/1970) To designate certain lands as wilderness within National Wildlife Refuges

-For more information (To download or see all affected Wilderness areas) visit our law library for 91-504 or legislative history for 91-504 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 91-504 or legislative history for 91-504 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.